stancl/tenancy-docs/source/docs/v3/integrations/spatie.blade.md

 ## **laravel-activitylog** {#laravel-activitylog}

+> Note: The package requires logged models to have integer IDs.
+We recommend extra security measures when using integer IDs for tenants.
+Because the IDs become enumerable, they get vulnerable to enumeration attacks (which UUIDs are safe against).
+> For example, to use the LogsActivity trait on the Tenant model, modify the model to have an integer ID.

 ### For the tenant app: {#for-the-tenant-app}

 - Set the `database_connection` key in `config/activitylog.php` to `null`.
 This makes activitylog use the default connection.